-In today’s post, I will review over the counter antibiotic creams in the UK.
-Some over the counter creams, gels and ointments available in the UK, have an ‘antibiotic’ properties however most of them are not genuinely classified as antibiotics, due to their limitations in terms of elimination of infections.
-The main focus of this post is to review use and the effectiveness of ‘antibiotic’ creams, supported any existing evidence.
-I will include different formulations not only creams as this broadens your choice and discussion.
+In today’s post, I will review over-the-counter antibiotic creams in the UK.
+Some over-the-counter creams, gels, and ointments available in the UK have ‘antibiotic’ properties; however, most of them are not genuinely classified as antibiotics due to their limitations in terms of the elimination of infections.
+The main focus of this post is to review the use and the effectiveness of ‘antibiotic’ creams, supported by any existing evidence.
+I will include different formulations, not only creams, as this broadens your choice and discussion.
 I will also talk about private services offered by online pharmacies to buy antibiotic creams.
 Over the counter antibiotic cream -summary of the post:

 - Antibiotic versus antiseptic cream: what is the difference?

 - Signs and symptoms of bacterial skin infection

 - Can I use steroid cream to treat skin infections?

 - Prescription-only antibiotic creams

 Can You Buy Over The Counter Antibiotic Cream?

 Except for chloramphenicol eye ointment for conjunctivitis, antibiotic creams cannot be purchased over the counter in the UK.
 Antibiotic creams are prescription-only medicines.
 A doctor or another qualified prescribed needs to issue NHS or private prescription for supply to happen.

 Buy Antibiotic Cream Online – Private Services

 Different online pharmacies offer a private service allowing customers to buy a prescription-only antibiotic cream.
 Patients are usually required to complete an online assessment, which is reviewed by a doctor who issues the prescription with the product delivered to the patient.
 Consultation fee is generally included in the price of antibiotic cream; however, this may vary between each pharmacy.